joejenett/iwebthings/_posts/2024-03-18-on-the-benefits-of-being-a-link-fixing-maniac.md

 The bonus is that since I first linked to the site in 2014, the author used the site to help their favorite cat rescue surpass its fundraising goals.

-Damn!
-I love this job!
+Damn, I love this job!

 <a href="https://brid.gy/publish/mastodon"></a>